MacroGrove/Imageless/README.md

 - Speed: Maybe you just want the internet to run faster.

 ## How?
 I am slowly collecting tutorials on how to do this.
 At this time, I will just have a table with links to show how to disable images on various platforms and websites.
+Please check them out in [Resources](https://github.com/MacroGrove/Imageless/blob/main/Resources.md).